hecerinc/Notes-On/finanzas/chap1.md

 Two types:

-- _Commission-based planners_: earn commmissions on the financial productrs they sell
+- _Commission-based planners_: earn commmissions on the financial products they sell
 - _Fee-only planners_: charged based on the complexity of the plan they prepare.

 ![Exhibit 1.9](img/exhibit1.9.png)